 I’ve heard it so many times.
 Am I a natural victim?

 I am walking down a crowded high street pushing my little boy in his trike.
 He is nearly two but looks much older – already in aged four clothing.
 He is giggling excitedly because he loves the view the trike gives him; he can look all around – so curious.

 A lady in a wheelchair mutters as she is pushed past “Ohhh look at that.
 Whatever will they think of next?
 Children are so lazy these days.
 I think it’s disgusting.
 He should pedal himself or at least walk!”
 He couldn’t pedal.
 He couldn’t walk.
 I struggled to contain myself, racing to the car.
 I sobbed when I got home.

 I try to introduce myself to someone I know in passing but not formally.
 I smile, say my name, begin a sentence.
 But I am cut off; the person doesn’t stop, doesn’t break their step.
 She does not even smile.
 A just audible ‘oh hi’ floats by me as she strides past.
 She don’t want to talk to me.
 Why would she?
 I am beset with self-doubt.
 I must have offended her.
 She must dislike something about me.

-A colleague wants to argue; they feel passionately about something and feel my view is wrong.
+A colleague wants to argue; they feel passionate about something and feel my view is wrong.
 I want to try to clarify but I am bellowed down.
 They do not care.
 They shout, ridicule, rub their eyes in exaggerated mockery of my tears.
 Boo hoo!
 Boo hoo!
 Their pitch is raised to imitate a child crying.
 I have felt sick for days.
 Stomach in knots, hands weak and shaking when I remember.